ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 2. Click the **Access management tags** tab.
 Add a tag name in the field.
 Access management tags require a `key:value` format.
 3. Click **Create Tags**.

-### Step 1 - Creating an IAM access management tag from the cli
+### Step 1 - Creating an IAM access management tag from the CLI
 {: #storage-create-access-mgt-tag-cli}
 {: cli}